Anthony-R-G/ConservationApp/README.md

-### News Page
+### News Updates Page
 | Transitioning Between Tabs | Selecting Articles to Read |
 | :------: | :------: |
 |![screen 1](https://media.giphy.com/media/ieaU0z4wACLIYrWIey/giphy.gif) | ![screen 2](https://media.giphy.com/media/IejPdlUw4B2Yj2cfVp/giphy.gif) |

 •The second tab on the home screen, this page gets data from [NewsAPI](https://newsapi.org/) with the endpoint specifically tailored for wildlife/animal conservation related news.

-•Each cell can be pressed to read the article at its source.
+•Each row can be pressed to read the article at its source.

 •Pagination is handled by using Apple's data source prefetching protocol so that more news articles are loaded as you scroll down.